Reaction of 2-alkyl-3-bromo-1,4-Naphthoquinone with Amines; A Novel Demethylation Reaction.

 Derivatives of 1,4-naphthoquinone are utilized as anti-fungal, antibacterial, and potential anticancer pharmaceuticals, which often show unexpected reactivities.
 Here we study the reactivity of 2-bromo-3-methyl-1,4-naphthoquinone toward primary and secondary amines.
 In the reaction with primary amines in methanol, contrary to our expectations, demethylation of 2-bromo-3-methyl-1,4-naphthoquinone generates 2-alkylamino-3-bromo-1,4-naphthoquinone as the major product.
-Furthermore, secondary amines such as N-methylethylamine gave 2-methylamino-3-bromo-1,4-naphthoquinone, presumably as the secondary reaction product.
-Unexpectedly, the reactions of 2-bromo-3-ethyl-1,4-naphthoquinone and 2-bromo-3-isopropyl-1,4-naphthoquinone with primary, secondary, and tertiary amines yield very different results.
-In these reactions, substitution occurs for the bromine.
-We believe this difference in reactivity is due to the varying acidity of the ??-protons on the three 2-alkyl-3-bromo-1,4-naphthoquinones.
+Furthermore, secondary amines such as N-ethylmethylamine gave 2-methylamino-3-bromo-1,4-naphthoquinone, presumably as the secondary reaction product.
+Unexpectedly, the reaction of 2-bromo-3-ethyl-1,4-naphthoquinone with primary, secondary, and tertiary amines yields very different results.
+In the reaction 2-bromo-3-ethyl-1,4-naphthoquinone with propylamine, for example, substitution occurs for the bromine.
+We believe this is due to the varying acidity between the two 2-alkyl-3-bromo-1,4-naphthoquinones.
 The scope and limitations of the reaction and reaction mechanism are studied.